sequenceDiagram

 The README file is essential for every project.
 It contains all the information needed to describe, install and use the application.

-You notice that you need to connect to a PostgreSQL database.
+You will notice that you need to connect to a PostgreSQL database.

 -